 We: Sounds like notions are easier to understand for learners than long, formal grammatical descriptions!

 Shop assistant: That’s correct.
 It helps them to understand what they can do with language in an authentic context.
-Furthermore, it easier for them to express what they can do and what not.
-Instead of ‘I can express the going to future’, which is an abstract grammatical phrase that does not personally mean something for learners, but is learned by heart, students can say ‘I can express an intention using the going to future’.
+Furthermore, it is easier for them to express what they can do and what not.
+Instead of ‘I can express the going to future’, which is an abstract grammatical phrase that does not personally mean anything for learners, but is learned by heart, students can say ‘I can express an intention using the going to future’.
 This connects the grammatical structure of the ‘going to’ future with the notion of intention.
 (Newby an Pölzleitner: 23)

 We: brilliant!
-We would like to take that package, connected with all that belongs to it!
+We would like to take that package, connected with everything that belongs to it!

 Shop assistant: Of course, but wait!
 You still only have the theory; do you know how to apply that in class?
 You need to change your way of thinking, let me help you!